 - DNS configured: SPF, DKIM, DMARC set up by our team

-- Fast deployment: Pre-aged domains for same-week launch
+- Fast deployment: Pre-aged domains for same-week launch, not a separately-priced SKU

 - Ongoing management: Dedicated Slack, proactive monitoring, managed domain rotation